BranchMetrics/ios-branch-deep-linking-attribution/README.md

 String *urlToShare = [branch getLongURL];
 ```

+all of the above options with tagging and data passing are available.

 ### Referral system rewarding functionality

 In a standard referral system, you have 2 parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users.
 Here are a couple example scenarios: